-Non-material culture: Non-material culture refers to ideas created by human beings.
+Non-material culture: Non-material culture refers to the ideas created by human beings.
 The nature of non-material culture is abstract and intangible.
-For e.g. norms, regulations, values, signs and symbols, knowledge. beliefs Non-material etc. culture is further divided into cognitive and normative aspects of culture.
+For e.g. norms, regulations, values, signs and symbols, knowledge, beliefs etc. Non- material culture is further divided into cognitive and normative aspects of culture.
 The cognitive aspects refer to understanding as well as, how we make sense of all the information around 118. e.g. ideas knowledge, beliefs.
 The normative aspects consist of folkways, mores, customs, conventions and laws.
 These are mainly values or rules that guide social behaviour.